 - The measure of a country’s net imports or net exports is quite tedious, it involves different accounts that measure different flows of investment through the current account and the financial account.

-- In the current account, we keep an account of all the transactions involved whether it is importing and exporting of goods and services from different foreign sources or any money transfers between country.
+- In the current account, we keep an account of all the transactions involved whether it is importing and exporting goods and services from different foreign sources or any money transfers between countries.

 - The financial account states more about the changes occur in foreign and domestic property owners.

 - The net amount of both accounts helps us to obtain the balance of payments.